Text consolidated by Valsts valodas centrs (State

 an immovable property tax rebate in the amount of 80 per cent of

-the calculated tax sum (not receiving other rebates) for the
+the calculated tax amount (not receiving other rebates) for the

 immovable property located in the territory of the zone or free